-A responsible pet owner is the one who not only takes care of the overall health of its pet but also on its well being which greatly relies on birth control.
-Spay and neuter are the procedures that are performed on furred pets, including dogs and cats.
+A responsible pet owner cares not only for their pet’s overall health but also for its well-being, which greatly depends on birth control.
+Spay and neuter are procedures that are performed on furred pets, including dogs and cats.

-At Bloor-Kipling Animal Clinic, we do safe spaying and neutering surgeries after doing a detailed health assessment of your beloved four legged.
-Over the years, our Etobicoke veterinarians have managed to earn a positive reputation by providing a successful track record of pet spaying surgeries in a hygienic environment.
+At Bloor-Kipling Animal Clinic, we perform safe spaying and neutering surgeries after doing a detailed health assessment of your beloved four-legged pet.
+Over the years, our Etobicoke veterinarians have earned a strong reputation for pet spay surgeries in a hygienic environment.

-If you are looking for spaying and neutering clinic in Etobicoke, your search ends here.
-We offer low cost spay or neuter surgeries to pets of all ages.
-Our veterans are qualified to provide a healthy lifestyle to your dog or cat or by performing affordable spay and neuter services to local pet owners.
-Our treatment procedure is ideal for the community and an easy way to allow your adorable furry friend live a longer and healthier life.
+If you are looking for a spaying and neutering clinic in Etobicoke, your search ends here.
+We offer low-cost spay and neuter surgeries for pets of all ages.
+Our veterinarians are qualified to help your dog or cat live a healthy life by providing affordable spay and neuter services to local pet owners.
+Our treatment procedures are ideal for the community and offer an easy way to help your adorable furry friend live a longer, healthier life.

 - Puppy Spay & Neuter